 And love sure as hell doesn’t blame someone else for not knowing, or doing, something that only you yourself could completely know, or do, in the manner you envision.
 (Not that all those things you expect from them are things you’d ever do for them in return.)

 That means love accepts things as they are, not as you want them to be.

-Which means loving her for her, not whatever you’ve decided to expect her to be.
+Which means loving them for them, not whatever you’ve decided to expect them to be.

 And how awesome is that?
 To just love someone without expecting anything from them?